JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 # build-FreeFileSync-on-raspberry-pi
 FreeFileSync is a great open source file synchronization tool.
 Building from source on linux is straightfoward *if* all the necessary dependencies are installed.
-These instruction capture the necessary steps for installing the necessary dependencies and compiling FreeFileSync on Raspberry Pi OS (Raspbian)
+These instruction capture the necessary steps for installing the necessary dependencies and compiling FreeFileSync on 32-bit Raspberry Pi OS (formerly referred to as Raspbian)

 This version of instruction apply to the following: